 - TreaSolution’s Carmody, likewise, notes that in general, “tactical treasury functions that are repetitive are best suited for outsourcing.”
 He adds, “In many instances, if the treasury function can be flow-charted, all or some of the function can be outsourced.”
-However, he also notes that organisations should not fully outsource functions which include critical control security measures, and/or that require strategic decision making.
+However, he also notes that organizations should not fully outsource functions which include critical control security measures, and/or that require strategic decision making.

 - Carmody suggests the following as a starting point:

 - How long has your company been in business?

 - What is the response time if there’s a problem with these services?